dudeee/docs/README.md

 # Dude

- Dude is a platform for building extensible and smart bots.
+ Dude is an easy platform for building extensible and smart bots.